 Eileen grinned and turned, and five minutes later she silenced las tres amigas, their giggles replaced by tears as the older woman turned.
-After a torrent of “oh my god!”s and “you look so beautiful!”s, Eileen returned to the fitting room and after carefully, very carefully undressing, she was back in her street clothes and the four headed up Madison Avenue for lunch at a small restaurant at 73rd Street.
+After a torrent of “oh my god!”s and “you look so beautiful!”s, Eileen returned to the fitting room and after carefully, very carefully, undressing, she was back in her street clothes and the four headed up Madison for lunch at a small restaurant in the seventies.

 The third time was not a charm.
 The weather was wonderful when Mary and Betty were married in June and gorgeous for Kerry and Suzanne in September.
 Now, in mid-November, it was cold and the rain was coming down in sheets.
 Suzanne was glad that the parkway was not flooded as she drove their new car on the way to Chappaqua.
 Her wife was next to her and her Mother, who proved a whiz at wedding planning, was in back, still checking and re-checking notes.

 The three arrived at the Chappaqua Spread and raced through the rain under umbrellas to the door, where Andi greeted them.
 The three were wet, Suzanne getting the worst of it, and took off and shook their raincoats before following Andi, who had shouted “They’re here” upstairs, into the kitchen.

 “How is she, Doc?”
 It was Kerry’s question, but the others wanted the answer too.